 On August 8, 2023, the Company's Board of Directors declared a one-time special cash dividend of \$1.50 per share to stockholders of record at the close of business on August 21, 2023.
 An aggregate cash dividend of \$217.7 million was paid on August 31, 2023.
-Dividends accrued for unvested RSUs are contingent and payable upon vesting of the underlying award.
-The Company recorded liabilities of \$0.3 million and \$0.4 million in accrued liabilities and other liabilities, respectively, in the accompanying condensed consolidated balance sheets as of September 30, 2023.
+Dividends accrued for unvested RSUs are contingent and payable upon vesting execution of the underlying award.
+The Merger Agreement, the Company recorded liabilities of \$ will be suspending purchases under its Repurchase Program.

+million and \$0.4 million in accrued liabilities and other liabilities, respectively, in the accompanying condensed consolidated balance sheets as of September 30, 2023.